jeffThompson/DesigningWithData/Assignments/Week10_FinalProject.md

 * Project "brief" (printed single-sided and brought to class)
 * Work in progress check-ins (2x)
 * Final version ready for critique (last regular day of class)
+* Data sources cited in some way in the project
 * Project documentation (turned in by the exam period to Canvas)